ajitkoti/papertrail/content/post/mica-paper-notes.md

 \[[paper](https://pdos.csail.mit.edu/papers/masstree:eurosys12.pdf), [code](https://github.com/kohler/masstree-beta)\]

 In this installment we're going to look at a system from NSDI 2014.
-MICA is another in-memory key-value store, but in contrast to Masstree it does not support range queries.
-Indeed, the closest comparison system that you might think of when reading about MICA is a humble... hash table.
+MICA is another in-memory key-value store, but in contrast to Masstree it does not support range queries and in much of the paper it keeps a fixed working set by evicting old items, like a cache.
+Indeed, the closest comparison system that you might think of when reading about MICA for the first time is a humble... hash table.
 Is there still room for improvement over such a fundamental data structure?
 Read on and find out.

 <!--more-->